malmarz/website/content/en/courses/350/poll-proj/part2.md

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
 weight: 40

-draft: true
+draft: false

 ---

 {{% callout note %}}
-Due Date is <strong>Sunday Dec 26th before 10AM</strong>
+Due Date is <strong>Thursday Nov 16th 2pm</strong>
 {{% /callout %}}

-## Requirements for This Assignments (50 pts)
+## Requirements for This Assignments

-- [ ] **10 pts:** Create a view to list all the posts which have a **published** status.
+- [ ] **15 pts:** Create a view to list all the posts which have a **published** status.
 For each poll in the list, show the poll title and date it will be active until.
-- [ ] **10 pts:** Create a view to list all the posts which have a **unpublished** status,  For each poll in the list, show the poll title and date it will be active until.
+- [ ] **15 pts:** Create a view to list all the posts which have a **unpublished** status,  For each poll in the list, show the poll title and date it will be active until.
-- [ ] **5 pts:** Create an index view which allows the user to select whether to open the list view for published polls or the list view for unpublished polls (**Hint:** This is just a page with two links to the previous list views).
+- [ ] **10 pts:** Create an index view which allows the user to select whether to open the list view for published polls or the list view for unpublished polls (**Hint:** This is just a page with two links to the previous list views).
-- [ ] **10 pts:** Create a view to show the details of a single poll which include the title, the questions, and list of choices available
+- [ ] **15 pts:** Create a view to show the details of a single poll which include the title, the questions, and list of choices available
-- [ ] **5 pts:** In both poll list views, make the title of each poll into a link that opens the corresponding poll's detailed view when clicked.
+- [ ] **10 pts:** In both poll list views, make the title of each poll into a link that opens the corresponding poll's detailed view when clicked.
 - [ ] **10 pts:** In both poll list views, show number of options for each poll.

+### ReadMe.md
+- [ ] Update the readme file with a section to detail how work was ditributed.
+The section should include the following:
+    - Who was the project manager
+    - How work was distributed
+    - How the team collaborated
+    - Any other information you think is relevant to the project management process

 ### Bonus Tasks